 If you have never fasted before, I am so glad that you are seeking to learn more about it.
-Though seemingly counter-cultural today, this discipline has been a major emphasis in the lives of many of the great spiritual leaders throughout history.
+Though it is seemingly countercultural today, this discipline has been a major emphasis in the lives of many of the great spiritual leaders throughout history.

 John Wesley, the founder of the Methodist denomination, fasted every Wednesday and Friday and required all of his clergy to do the same.
-Effective ministers of God from the apostle Paul to Martin Luther to John Calvin made it a continual part of their walks with God.
-And there are numerous Christian leaders today such as Tim Keller and John Piper who relish and teach of a deepening hunger for God through fasting.
+Effective ministers of God from the apostle Paul to Martin Luther to John Calvin made fasting a continual part of their walks with God.
+And there are numerous Christian leaders today, such as Tim Keller and John Piper, who relish and teach of a deepening hunger for God through fasting.

-The two primary types mentioned in the Bible are the “absolute” and “supernatural absolute” fasts.
-These are total fasts-no food (solid or liquid) and no water.
+The two primary types of fast mentioned in the Bible are the “absolute” and “supernatural absolute” fasts.
+These are total fasts — no food (solid or liquid) and no water.
 Paul went on an absolute fast for three days following his encounter with Jesus on the road to Damascus (Acts 9:9).
 Moses and Elijah engaged in what must be considered a supernatural absolute fast of forty days (Deuteronomy 9:9; 1 Kings 19:8).